Sardasht Osman: Aftermath

 Osman's death came as a shock to most in Iraqi Kurdistan.
 Many independent media organisations condemned the killing and called for an independent investigation.
 Rallies and mass demonstrations were held inside and outside Iraqi Kurdistan, calling for those responsible to be arrested.
+However, 14 years later, the murderer(s) has/have never been arrested or identified, which puts more responsibility on the kurdish ruling party (KDP).